• Menu

 Let’s visit one of Colorado’s highest points, Pikes Peak!
 With a soaring 14,000 feet summit, it will literally take your breath away.
 To reach the iconic summit, you have to go through a technically advanced trail – Barr National Recreation Trail.

 Though this is the second most visited mountain after Mt.
 Fuji, this is not an easy one to accomplish.
-But do not turn around just yet as we will help you conquer America’s most famous mountain!
+But do not turn around just yet as we will help you conquer America’s most famous mountain.

-Hiking Trail up Pikes Peak from Manitou Springs
+Hiking Trail Route up Pikes Peak

 Barr Trail Forest Hike Colorado